zeek/zeek/quickstart/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many simple customizations just require you to redefine a variable
-from a standard Bro script with your own value, using Bro's ``redef``
+from a standard Zeek script with your own value, using Zeek's ``redef``
 operator.

-The typical way a standard Bro script advertises tweak-able options to users
+The typical way a standard Zeek script advertises tweak-able options to users
 is by defining variables with the ``&redef`` attribute and ``const`` qualifier.
 A redefineable constant might seem strange, but what that really means is that
 the variable's value may not change at run-time, but whose initial value can be